 Understanding exactly how the business water market works, as well as how business water bills are collected, can help you better grasp how your business contributes to the water footprint of the UK, and how you can save money and reduce water consumption.

 In the UK, the business water market separates water suppliers from the management of infrastructure thanks to deregulation, turning it into a privatised sector.
 Today, the private water and sewerage industry of England and Wales are economically controlled by The Water Services Regulation Authority or Ofwat.

 In April 2017, commercial customers in England were given the opportunity to find their own business water suppliers based on their company needs instead of the location of their business premises.

-This was known as the deregulation of the water market and has transformed the way commercial businesses have chosen their water and waste services over the years.
+This was known as the deregulation of the water market and has transformed the way commercial businesses have chosen their water and wastewater services over the years

 How are business water bills calculated?